-The index of priority places for the Levelling Up Fund places local authorities into categories 1, 2 or 3, depending on their identified level of need, with category 1 representing places deemed in most need of investment through this fund.
+The planned growth along the coastal region of the route is in line with the priorities of the UK government's levelling up agenda.
+The index of priority places for the Levelling Up Fund places local authorities into categories 1,2 or 3, depending on their identified level of need, with category 1 representing places deemed in most need of investment through this Fund.
+Some areas in Southampton and Portsmouth that are ranked level 2 are among the most deprived areas in the UK.